Hazelcast Powers Real-Time Fraud Detection

+A top ten U.S. bank was hitting transaction rate limits when trying to apply fraud detection algorithms against customer data sitting on its old relational database platform.
+This technically-imposed restriction was causing them to break fraud detection SLAs, and ultimately became a blocker on new business.
 Hazelcast is being used to store 2TB of customer data, which will eventually grow to 5TB.
-Because this data is now stored in-memory, the bank is able to easily process 5,000 transactions per second with expectations for this to grow to 10,000 transactions.
+Because this data is now stored in memory, the bank can easily process 5,000 transactions per second with expectations for this to grow to 10,000 transactions.
 To further enhance operational availability, they are also using WAN replication to synchronize multiple Hazelcast clusters to ensure the continuation of service in the event of a regional data center outage.

 |Scaling a solution built on Hazelcast is as easy as starting an extra process.
 Hazelcast takes care of the rest, distributing data and tasks fairly, while the system is still running.|

-Client-side reactive messaging is not an available feature in most data stores, certainly not as a vendor supported, ﬁrst class feature.
+Client-side reactive messaging is not an available feature in most data stores, certainly not as a vendor-supported, first-class feature.

 |Hazelcast provides reliable, highly available messaging across not just data events but also system events.
 The events can be received by clients and members of the Hazelcast cluster.|

 Most NoSQL architectures have single processes for writes and other processes for backups.
 Worse still, during times of failure for these write processes, the system will block further updates until a new write process is elected.
 This means blocking writes on the entire data set.
 Introducing sharding to solve these issues results in highly complex topologies.

-|Every process in a Hazelcast cluster is responsible for handling a portion of the main data and backups, there is no single master in a Hazelcast cluster.
-Meaning that processes can be dropped without blocking writes to entire data sets.|
+|Every process in a Hazelcast cluster is responsible for handling a portion of the main data and backups, there is no single master in a Hazelcast cluster, meaning that processes can be dropped without blocking writes to entire data sets.|

-Data stores do not allow sophisticated code to execute in situ with stored data.
+Datastores do not allow sophisticated code to execute in situ with stored data.

 |Hazelcast can embed fraud detection code written in Java in its nodes where the customer account data is located, so that a large number of rules can be run within the SLA, all without needing to shift data over the network.|